pass-culture/pass-culture-app-native/doc/standards/testStrategy/GeneralGuidelines.md

 ## FIRST principles

-- Fast : Could be run anytime during the development phase
+- Fast: Could be run anytime during the development phase
-- Independant/Isolated : Test should also follow 3A (Arrange, Act, Assert, ou Given-When-Then) and test one functionality
+- Independant/Isolated: Test should also follow 3A (Arrange, Act, Assert, ou Given-When-Then) and test one functionality
-- Repeatable : Each test sould give the same result each time it runs
+- Repeatable: Each test sould give the same result each time it runs
-- Self-validating : The output of a test should be "yes" or "no", and not some values to check
+- Self-validating: The output of a test should be "yes" or "no", and not some values to check
-- Thorough : Tests must cover all possibilities and edge cases
+- Thorough: Tests must cover all possibilities and edge cases
-- Timely : Test should be written before their feature (TDD)
+- Timely: Test should be written before their feature (TDD)

 ---